When Will ‘The Originals’ Season 4 Come To Netflix?

 — ♡ᴀɴɢᴇʟɪκɪ♡ (@jomosquad) April 28, 2017

 It is certainly not The Vampire Diaries-The Originals crossover that many fans have wanted.
 Klaroline fans want to see Klaus and Caroline reunited.
-He has promised to be her last love and it is clear from The Vampire Diaries series finale that he still cares about her happiness.
+He has promised to be her last love, and it is clear from The Vampire Diaries series finale that he still cares about her happiness.
 For now, that crossover isn’t going to happen, but if the show is renewed for another year fans may get what they want.

 The Originals Season 4 will wrap entirely at the end of next month.
 It will then be available on Netflix just eight days later.